JRRS1982/TechTests/boris-bikes/docs/user-stories.md

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users, I'd like docking stations to accept returning bikes (broken or not).

+## Bike

+As a person,
+So that I can use a good bike,
+I'd like to see if a bike is working

+## Person

+As a member of the public,
+So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it.

+## Van

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users,